 If you want to understand how to get a pardon in Canada fast, you check it here.

 Proving Second Degree Murder in the Canadian Court System

-On the other hand, the district attorney will prove that the killer had a clear intention and previous planning to kill the person.
+On the other hand, the district lawyer will prove that the killer had a clear intention and previous planning to kill the person.

-A lawyer can defend his or her client by proving that the district attorney has mistakenly identified a murderer or the killing was done in self-defense.
-The attorney can also confirm that the evidence shown by the district attorney is insufficient.
+A lawyer can defend his or her client by proving that the district lawyer has mistakenly identified a murderer or the killing was done in self-defense.
+The lawyer can also confirm that the evidence shown by the district lawyer is insufficient.